Bhavana78972/VisionVibe/README.md

 # VisionVibe
-This repo contains the project we built during the NIKSHATRA 2025 Hackathon.

 # 🌈 Moody Mood — Emotion-Based Wellness Web App

-Built during the Nikshatra 2025 Hackathon

 Moody Mood is an interactive mental wellness web application designed to help users understand and regulate their emotions using quick activities, calming exercises, fun tasks, and personalized suggestions.
 Built by a beginner-friendly team within 15–20 hours, it focuses on simplicity, clean UI, and easy accessibility.

+Built during the Nikshatra 2025 Hackathon

 # ⭐ Features